RedHat-UX/red-hat-design-system/.changeset/loud-coins-shake.md

 `<rh-dialog>`: Dialog now uses the native HTML `<dialog>` element internally.

-Note: `#overlay` is now deprecated in favor of a public variable on the CSS psuedo-element `::backdrop`:
+Note: the `overlay` CSS shadow part is now deprecated in favor of the `--rh-dialog-backdrop-background-color` CSS custom property.

 Before: